 \subsection{Applications}

-\repname allows modeling of 3D surfaces as probability distributions by means of surface sampling and to compute maps without an explicit optimization, effectively making it a ``bridge'' between distinct representations.
-We exploit this peculiar property to use \repname as a backbone for various applications other than pure shape matching.
+\repname allows to model 3D surfaces as probability distributions via surface sampling and to compute maps without explicit optimization, effectively making it a ``bridge'' between distinct representations.
+We exploit this peculiar property to use \repname as a backbone for various tasks other than pure shape matching.